 The internal dimensions of the Hiplok DX1000 are 4.4” x 8.07” (11.2 x 20.5 cm).
 This is significantly bigger than the D1000’s 3.62” x 6.1” (9.2 x 15.5 cm).
 And also bigger than the Litelok X3’s 3.9 x 7.6" (10 x 19.5 cm).

-Which means the Hiplok DX1000 has more internal locking space than any other angle grinder resistant bike lock.
+Which means the Hiplok DX1000 has more internal locking space than almost any other angle grinder resistant bike lock (the SkunkLock Carbon is significantly bigger and the Abus Super Extreme 2500 is slightly bigger).

 There were a lot of complaints about the diminutive size of the Hiplok D1000 when it was first released (the internal dimensions are about the same as a mini u-lock), as it doesn’t work well with bulky ebikes and motorbikes.